-The amount of extra money a borrower must have to cover the cost of principal, interest and taxes on a mortgage for a set number of months.
+The amount of extra money a borrower must have to cover the cost of principal, interest, taxes, and insurance on a mortgage for a set number of months.

 The person who sues in court.
 The person who makes a legal claim.
 As opposed to "defendant".

 A housing development where a homeowner's association administers common property owned and shared by all dwelling owners in the project.
 Dwellings are often clustered to allow for more common space and special zoning is required for this kind of development.